aragilar/python-testing/index.md

 > You should have a basic understanding of Python variables and functions are a
 > necessary prerequisite.
 Some previous experience with the shell and git
 > is expected.
 If you have done an Software Carpentry course with Python, Shell
-> and Git, then you are suffiecently prepared for this course.
+> and Git, then you are sufficiently prepared for this course.
 >
 > You are *not* expected to be familiar with pytest (the Python library we will
 > be using), nor with the new Python concepts we will cover.